chrismile/Correrender/README.md

 Please note that the [Vulkan SDK](https://vulkan.lunarg.com/sdk/home#windows) needs to be installed beforehand if using Microsoft Visual Studio for compilation.

-A script `build-windows-msys2.bat` is also available to build the program using MSYS2/MinGW alternatively to using Microsoft Visual Studio.
+The script `build.sh` in the project root directory can also be used to alternatively build the program using MSYS2/MinGW on Windows.
+For this, it should be run from a MSYS2 shell.

 If you wish to build the program manually using Visual Studio and vcpkg, or using MSYS2, instructions can be found in the directory `docs/compilation`.